Updated on the 25th January 2022

 The injection is an anaesthetic and your pet will fall asleep within a few seconds, just like when they are anaesthetised for an operation or a procedure.

-We realise this might be upsetting and we have a team of bereavement counsellors you can contact for a chat.
+We have a team of bereavement counsellors you can contact for a chat.